CMarzin/cmarzin/README.md

 Inspired by the work of bitandbang :

 ```
-npx bitanbang
+npx bitandbang
 ```

-Courtoisy of [studioelsa.se](https://studioelsa.se/blog/open-source-oss-npx-business-card/) for the helpful article.
+Courtesy of [studioelsa.se](https://studioelsa.se/blog/open-source-oss-npx-business-card/) for the helpful article.

 ## Usage :